Asymptotic Theory and Sequential Testing for Adaptive Bandits: Simulation Studies

 We next turn to the group sequential setting by employing the test procedure detailed in Algorithm \ref{alg:unb_seq} to allow for early stopping.
-Throughout, empirical size is evaluated under the null $H_0:\mu_1=\mu_2$ and simulations on checking statistical efficiency and ethical performance are conducted under alternatives $H_1: \mu_1-\mu_2=\Delta$ ($\Delta>0$) calibrated to a target power of $1-\eta=0.9$.
-For each type of reward distribution, we report empirical size, power, average sample number (ASN) used to attain the given power, alongside mean inferior arm exposure $S_{\text{inf}}$ to quantify the ethics and statistical efficiency trade-off induced jointly by allocation and test.
+Throughout, empirical size is evaluated under the null $H_0:\mu_1=\mu_2$, and simulations evaluating statistical efficiency and ethical performance are conducted under alternatives $H_1: \mu_1-\mu_2=\Delta$ ($\Delta>0$) calibrated to achieve a target power of $1-\eta=0.9$.
+For each type of reward distribution, we report empirical size, power, and average sample number (ASN) used to attain the given power, alongside average inferior arm exposure $S_{\text{inf}}$ to quantify the ethical and statistical efficiency trade-off induced jointly by allocation and testing.

-Table~\ref{sim_results} (bottom panel) summarizes these results.
-If cross arms are independent ($\rho=0$), the simulated results imply UNB process maintains empirical size close to the nominal level and empirical power similar to the power benchmark ER across all scenarios under the target power $0.9$.
+Table \ref{sim_results} (bottom panel) summarizes these results.
+Under the cross-arm independence ($\rho=0$), the simulated results imply that the UNB process maintains empirical size close to the nominal level and power similar to the power benchmark ER across all scenarios under the target power $0.9$.
 Meanwhile, UNB consistently reduces inferior arm exposure $S_{\rm inf}$, yielding more rewards than ER.
-For instance, in the Bernoulli setting with $(\mu_1,\mu_2)=(0.6,0.4)$, UNB reduces mean $S_{\rm inf}$ from $78$ (ER) to $61$ while maintaining or even achieving slightly higher power; the same pattern holds for Poisson outcomes, where $S_{\rm inf}$ decreases from $315$ to $292$ at $(6.5,6)$ and from $131$ to $123$ at $(11,10)$, and for Exponential outcomes, where $S_{\rm inf}$ decreases from $254$ to $195$ at $(7.5,6)$ and from $386$ to $297$ at $(12,10)$.
-The corresponding ASNs under UNB are close to those under ER with smaller mean inferior arm exposure, suggesting that the exposure reductions are not necessarily obtained by materially increasing expected sample size, with differences $\mu_1-\mu_2$ varying mildly by scenarios.
+Specifically, for Exponential rewards, UNB reduces the average $S_{\rm inf}$ from $242$ (ER) to $191$ at $(7.5,6)$ and from $365$ to $295$ at $(12,10)$.
+Similar reductions occur for Bernoulli and Poisson rewards.
+The corresponding ASNs under UNB are close to ER with smaller average $S_{\rm inf}$, suggesting that the exposure reductions are not necessarily obtained by materially increasing expected sample size.
 The Bernoulli results for UCB additionally highlight the statistical efficiency cost of aggressive adaptation.
-While UCB attains comparable size and power, it yields a markedly larger ASN than UNB or ER (e.g., $195$ vs. $160$ or $156$).
-On the other hand, the empirical size of UCB is not properly controlled under Poisson and Exponential outcomes and is omitted due to extreme Type I error inflation.
+While UCB attains comparable size and power, it yields a markedly larger ASN than UNB or ER, e.g., $174$ vs. $125$ or $115$ for the Bernoulli reward at $(0.8,0.6)$.
+On the other hand, the empirical size of UCB is not properly controlled under Poisson and Exponential rewards and is omitted due to extreme Type I error inflation.